reuters-graphics/bluprint_graphics-kit/README.md

 - Minami Funakoshi
 - Fielding Cage

-🏷️ If you find a bug, want to see a feature or would like more info documented, please [file an issue](https://github.com/reuters-graphics/bluprint_graphics-kit/issues) on this repo.
+🏷️ If you find a bug, want to see a feature or would like more info documented, please file an issue [here](https://github.com/reuters-graphics/bluprint_graphics-kit/issues).